 Designs to Spice Up Your WorldDebra Valencia, a visionary artist, designer and entrepreneur with a passion for world travel, artisan traditions and popular genres, has branded a modern style uniquely her own.
 The Debra Valencia™ brand take a fresh approach to creatively blending florals, paisleys, geometric and decorative motifs in a distinctive sense of style.
 Her signature look is artistic, lively, vibrant, colorful, vivid and imaginative.
 She is inspired by craftsman of cultures from all over the world, including textile arts and architectural ornamentation, as well as pop art, fashion and everything vintage.
-Like a talented chef whose fusion of unexpected ingredients turns an ordinary dish into an extravaganza,
+Like a talented chef whose fusion of unexpected ingredients turns an ordinary dish into an extravaganza, Debra mixes and matches elements to create signature designs that bring color, style and beauty to everyday life.
+Debra has licensed with over 50 manufacturers in gift, stationery, textiles, home décor, fashion accessories, bath/body, and cosmetics.
+She is passionate about building her successful brand by expanding it further into the lifestyle market.

 The BrandDebra Valencia surface designs are a creative blend of geometric and organic patterns mixed and matched in interesting color combinations, all with a distinctive sense of style.
 At its core, it stands for timeless style that transcends culture, language or age.
 The brand reflects a fresh and imaginative approach to the creation of contemporary classic patterns that are chic and sassy, yet fun and lively.
 Mixing stripes with florals or colorful images on plaid, each collection distinctively captures the essence and personality of the brand.
 Debra mixes and matches elements to create rich designs spiced with style and color.